h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 As $X$ increases from $-2.0$ to $2.0$, notice how the conditional distribution (red curve) shifts along the regression line, with its mean at $\rho \cdot X$.
 This visualizes how the expected value of $Y$ changes with $X$ while maintaining the same variance.

+This visualization demonstrates key principles:
+- Conditioning creates a "slice" through the joint distribution
+- The mean of Y|X follows the regression line
+- The uncertainty in Y given X (conditional variance) is reduced compared to the marginal variance
+- The strength of correlation determines how much information X provides about Y

+These principles form the foundation of prediction, regression, and conditional inference in statistics and machine learning.

 ### Example 5: Joint and Marginal Distributions

 #### Problem Statement